 Wireless and Bluetooth recommendations

 Almost every modern laptop will have Wifi and Bluetooth built internally.
-But if you are using multiple devices that require high bandwidth such as Shimmers, or EEG you may consider investing in a computer with better hardware or adding a high-quality external USB device.
+But if you are using multiple devices that require high bandwidth such as Shimmers, or EEG, investing in a high quality bluetooth dongle is essential to ensure your data collection can happen without problems.
+We recommend using a bluetooth dongle like the Sena Bluetooth USB Adapter Parani UD100, which not only provides a reliable signal, but also dramatically increases the range of which data can be transmitted across.

 Built-in and external monitor recommendations